SecretNest/ImageStore/doc/concept/Folder.md

 # Cmdlets
 To modifying Folders, you need to call [Folder Cmdlets](../cmdlet/cmdlets.md#folder).
 To modifying Ignored Directories, you need to call [Ignore Directory Cmdlets](../cmdlet/cmdlets.md#ignored-directory).
+After folder created, you should call [Sync-ImageStoreFolder](../cmdlet/Folder/SyncFolder.md) to make sure the file system is consistent with database.